 This segment contains recipes that show some of the techniques used to read and write data to databases.
 It also contains recipes that show techniques to manage tables within a database.

-Many applications and organizations rely on databases to store their corporate data.
+Many applications and organizations rely on DATABASES to store their corporate data.
 These can be application databases to support operational systems, data warehouses, data marts, or ODS (Operational Data Store), and any data integration developer must understand how to manipulate the database objects and the data held within the database.

-Talend usually connects to a database using JDBC, so it can connect to any data source for which there is a JDBC driver, which means that Talend can connect to all of the most popular databases and a host of less well-known ones too.
+Talend usually connects to a database using JDBC, so it can connect to any data source for which there is a JDBC driver, which means that Talend can connect to all of the most popular databases and a host of fewer well-known ones too.

 In order to perform the recipes, you need to ensure that you have a database installed.

 You will also need a general working knowledge of databases and have a reasonable understanding of SQL.